nicopicomoco-sekihan-80/Antencoder-AntVLA/README.md

 𝐿
 )

-so that multiple valid solutions can coexist.
+so multiple valid solutions can coexist.

-Unified View
+4. Vision and Action

-The same principle is applied to both Vision and Action:
+The same principle is applied to both modalities.

                  Language
                      │
               Language Encoder
                      │
                 Language latent
                      │
            ┌─────────┴─────────┐
            ↓                   ↓
       p(z_V | L)          p(z_A | L)
            ↓                   ↓
-        Vision space          Action space
+     Vision latent         Action latent
         What                  How

-Thus:

-Vision latent captures what / state.
+This gives a unified treatment of ambiguity.

+Vision ambiguity
+"pick cube"

+→ red cube
+→ blue cube
+→ green cube

-Action latent captures how.
+Action ambiguity
-Language latent provides a compact semantic representation from which both distributions can be recovered.

-Language is therefore not the final goal.

-The ultimate goal is a compact representation that supports robust robot intelligence.

-Proposed Architecture
+"pick the cube"

+→ approach from left
+→ approach from right
+→ approach from above

+The model should represent these alternatives rather than averaging them.

+5. Vision Encoder

+The current plan uses MobileCLIP as the Vision Encoder.

 RGB / Observation
-                       │
+       ↓
    MobileCLIP
-                       │
+       ↓
    Vision latent
-                       │
-                       │
-                       ├─────────────┐
-                       │             │
-                       │          Fusion
-                       │             ↑
-                       │             │
-Robot Action ──→ Action Encoder ─→ Action latent
-                                     │
        ↓
-                                  VLA / Policy
-                                     │
+      z_V

+MobileCLIP is chosen because AntVLA prioritizes:

+compact models
+efficient inference
+real-world deployment
+useful semantic visual representations

+The objective is not to maximize model scale.

+6. Action Encoder / Action Teacher

+The first development target is the Action Teacher.

+Action trajectory
        ↓
+ Action Encoder
+       ↓
+      z_A
+       ↓
-                                Robot Action
+ Action Teacher
+       ↓
+ action semantics

+The Action Teacher establishes a meaningful Action latent space before Language is asked to recover it.

+The initial goal is for:

+same action primitive
+      ↓
+similar latent

+different action primitives
+      ↓
+separated latent

+For example:

+Pick
+Stack
+Push
+Place

+should form distinguishable semantic regions while trajectories within the same primitive remain relatively close.

+7. Language Encoder

+Once the Action latent is established, Language is introduced.

 Language
-   │
    ↓
 Language Encoder
-   │
    ↓
-Language latent
+z_L
-   ├────────→ p(z_V | L)
+   ├────────→ p(z_A | L)
    │
-   └────────→ p(z_A | L)
+   └────────→ p(z_V | L)

-The initial implementation can use a Gaussian or Mixture Density Network (MDN):
+The Language Encoder should not simply predict a single latent.

+Instead, it should represent the uncertainty that remains because Language does not fully specify the underlying visual state or action realization.

+8. Mixture Density Model

+A simple Gaussian can be used as a baseline:

+𝑝
+𝜃
+(
+𝑧
+∣
+𝐿
+)
+=
+𝑁
+(
+𝑧
+;
+𝜇
+𝐿
+,
+Σ
+𝐿
+)

+However, a single Gaussian cannot naturally represent strongly multimodal solutions.

+Therefore, the main candidate is a Mixture Density Network:

 𝑝
 𝜃